 With new technology comes great improvements in treating vein diseases and disorders, and endovenous laser ablation therapy is one such improvement.
-Minimally invasive, it’s an ultrasound guided technique that uses lasers to help rid your body of painful varicose veins.
+Minimally invasive, it’s an ultrasound-guided technique that uses lasers to help rid your body of painful varicose veins.
 Varicose veins are enlarged veins that protrude in a gnarled bunch caused by blood flow backing up in faulty or weak veins and can be extremely painful.
-Not just cosmetically unappealing, varicose veins can be signs that something more serious is going on in your body and proper diagnosis and treatment is of the utmost importance.
+Not just cosmetically unappealing, varicose veins can be signs that something more serious is going on in your body and proper diagnosis and treatment are of the utmost importance.

 Earlier treatments for varicose veins were almost worse than the disease itself and involved cutting long incisions in the skin under general anesthesia and stripping the veins from the legs.
 Extended recovery periods were required, and the scars left behind, while not as unsightly as the gnarled veins, were still off-putting and undesirable.
 The negative factors of varicose vein treatment meant many people would put off treatment or avoid it altogether, thereby increasing their risks of the problem growing worse or even missing out on being diagnosed with a more serious condition.
 Today, however, with endovenous laser ablation, the procedure is minimally invasive and procrastination is no longer an issue.